llShiroyasha/DEM/Project MindView README.txt

 -Fix all bugs (NoneType, TraceBack...): Work in progress -Find a solution for Volume Object code (More intuitive thing): Not started yet -Make some tabs for World GUI: Not started yet
--Add the SPH on the World GUI: Work in progress
+-Add the SPH on the World GUI: WIP
 -Draw Icons: DONE